Division of Finance

 - Balance sheet entries such as accruing/deferring revenue/expense or recording/adjusting inventory, etc.

 The preparer is responsible for providing clear and complete explanation/documentation of the reason for the entry such that a third party can understand why the entry was made.
 The preparer should use preparer comments and, as needed, other comments and attachments.
-Additional explanation/documentation can be placed in attachments.
+Additional explanation/documentation can be placed in attachment.

 As needed, preparers should notify approvers when there is an entry for them to review.
 Approvers should periodically check for unapproved entries, either through the JE application or as part of their review of transactions in Web reporting.
 Divisions should have procedures to ensure that transactions on their accounts are approved on a timely basis.